open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 while Bazel's `//ext:headers` still globs everything under `ext/include`.
 The two surfaces disagree today, and whichever direction is chosen has to say what happens to a Bazel consumer that includes a concrete header.

+## What a replacement has to hold, whichever shape wins

+These are requirements rather than questions, because no answer to the open decisions below makes any of them optional.

+- Total bytes retained for attempts that have not settled is bounded.
+A count of requests does not bound it: 64 in flight at the 4 MB the reported workload was sending is 256 MB of request payload.
+- Compression working memory counts against that bound.
+Today the gzip step works in the caller's own buffer, so it is invisible to any request count.
+- A retry does not silently multiply retained payload.
+One export operation holds one serialized body however many attempts it makes.
+- An export operation and an attempt have separate identities. `ForceFlush` answers for operations accepted before its watermark, not for whichever attempts happen to be running.
+- Exactly one outcome is delivered per export operation, and it is the operation's, not the last attempt's.

 ## A recommendation